NCAA Final Four (Philippines)

-The NCAA Final Four most often refers to the playoffs of the National Collegiate Athletic Association (Philippines) (NCAA) seniors' basketball tournament.
+In the context of basketball in the Philippines, the NCAA Final Four is the playoffs of the National Collegiate Athletic Association (Philippines) (NCAA) seniors' basketball tournament.

-The term "final four" came from the United States National Collegiate Athletic Association's men's Division I basketball tournament which is colloquially called as the "final four" in that country.
-"Final Four" is now the American NCAA's registered trademark so that no other organizers within the United States can refer to contests or tournaments under that name.
+The term "final four" came from the United States National Collegiate Athletic Association's men's Division I basketball tournament which was colloquially called the "final four" ("Final Four" is now the American NCAA's registered trademark).

-The final four was instituted in 1997; prior to that the first and second round winners, plus the team with the best overall standing if it did not win either round, participated in the championship round to determine the champion.
+History

+The NCAA instituted the final four format in 1997, discarding the split season format that they have used for the previous 73 years.
+The change was done due to the TV coverage of Vintage Sports, mimicking the change done by the UAAP four years earlier when Silverstar Sports started covering their tournaments, and to allow more teams to win the championship.
+The old format reportedly discouraged teams that had experienced early losses to improve their form as the season progresses.